andrewt3000/web_development/README.md

 # Dev Ops

 ### hosting on a server
+This is the old school way to set up an app.
 Manage node using [pm2](https://pm2.keymetrics.io/)
 [nginx](https://www.nginx.com/) web server to serve front end, and [reverse proxy to node](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-14-04
 ).